PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 particularly during initialization and termination, when a process can be alive but not ready.

-If you specify a readiness probe, Kubernetes will ensure that your application's processes will not receive network traffic until their readiness checks pass.
+If you specify a readiness probe, PlaidCloud will ensure that your application's processes will not receive network traffic until their readiness checks pass.

 For a ZooKeeper server, liveness implies readiness.
 Therefore, the readiness